 Coordinator John Bidewell Opens in new window

-Description This is a flexible learning unit that deals with foundational concepts and issues relating to public health.
+Description This is a flexible learning subject that deals with foundational concepts and issues relating to public health.
 The philosophical and historical development and the roles of public health in Australia are examined, as are the theories, policies, politics and principles that govern and inform practice.
 Emphasis is placed on understanding health issues and concerns in Greater Western Sydney Region as well as on national and international contexts of population health.
-The unit draws on current and emerging practical situations to highlight the dynamic yet continuing legacy of public health.
+The subject draws on current and emerging practical situations to highlight the dynamic yet continuing legacy of public health.

 School Health Sciences

 Student Contribution Band HECS Band 2 10cp

 Check your HECS Band contribution amount via the Fees page.

 On successful completion of this subject, students should be able to: